ShabaniLab/summer_qcamp/projects/lab/sample-holder-pcb-design.md

 (this is the standard nomenclature for SMC and you should be able to easily find the size for the soldering pads).
 For the inductances, we will consider the following series: https://www.coilcraft.com/pdfs/0805cs.pdf.
-For the varactances (used in the tank circuit), we will use this reference https://cdn.macom.com/datasheets/MA46%20Series.pdf and the following packaging ODS-1056.
+For the varactors (used in the tank circuit), we will use this reference https://cdn.macom.com/datasheets/MA46%20Series.pdf and the following packaging ODS-1056.